Reimagining the AI automated Physical & Digital Security SOC

 Foundational Research

-We began with immersive foundational research, visiting real SOCs across North America—including Georgia Tech Police, Coca-Cola, and Cox Communications—to map current workflows, tools, and mental models of the Operator, Manager, and Admin personas.
+We began with immersive foundational research, visiting real SOCs across North America—including Georgia Tech Police, Coca-Cola, and Cox Communications—to map current workflows, tools, and mental models of the personas - Operator, Manager, and Admin personas.

 Research Details